navya2392/ML-projects/Ridge_Lasso_Boosting_CrimeData/README_Ridge_Lasso_Boosting.md

 # 🏙️ Crime Rate Prediction using Regression, LASSO, and Boosting Models

 This project explores various regression techniques—including linear regression, ridge regression, LASSO, principal component regression (PCR), and gradient boosting—for predicting violent crime rates using the **Communities and Crime** dataset.
-It is part of Homework 5 for the DSCI 552 (Machine Learning for Data Science) course at USC.

 ---